M-T3K/M88K/README.md

 # English

 # M88K

+## Important

+There will be no further updates to this extension.

 This is an attempt to create a fully fledged IDE for the assembly language used by the Motorola 88K family of Microprocessors.
 So far it does not cover many features but eventually it will have everything that one may need, from Syntax Highlighting to a built-in emulator for this architecture.